 More and more people are choosing to go BYOD.
 In short Call Centric is every DIYselfer dream come true.
 Call Centric services are often referred as robust, flexible yet not overly complicated that will make you think your tax returns are a piece of cake in comparison of setting a calling plan.
-Call Centric is shows what a mature BYOD provider looks like.
+Call Centric is showing what a mature BYOD provider looks like.
 Once again is crown as Best BYOD of the year!

 It is one of the most all-around services you can find.
 It has an Android & iOS App along with a soft-phone for your Windows computer.
 With over 30 advanced features included, free numbering porting, no contracts, BYOD support, and affordable monthly costs there is no doubt why Phone Power has become a Canadian favorite.

 The brand continues to grow.
 It is the perfect balance of needs and wants.
 VoIP Much consistently delivers a home phone that is sure to satisfy those searching for value, and Canadians love value!

 For the folks @Yak this has been a transformational year.
 Yak switched hands, now part of Distributel.
 Yak continues to have a laser focus on customer experience, making a difference one customer at a time.
 A+ to Yak’s care team.
 We see Yak try their hardest to do the right thing, on every occasion and for every customer – that is what you expect from a service-oriented provider!
 For that reason, Yak continues to be a popular choice for Canadians.
 As part of Distributel, Yak will continue to grow his customer service-centric approach!

 Canadians are blessed to have diverse backgrounds and points of origin.
 With that comes the need to keep that contact with the home country.
 Rebtel simply excels, with good value, great quality and popularity that doesn’t stop to grow!